platformatic/platformatic/docs/guides/deployment/deploy-to-fly-io-with-sqlite.md

 }
 ```

-## Configure environment
+## Configure Environment

-Start with your local environment, create a **.env** file and put the following:
+Start with your local environment, create a `.env` file and put the following:

 ```sh
 PORT=3042